dask/dask/docs/source/bag-creation.rst

    >>> b = db.read_text('myfile.*.txt.gz')

 The resulting items in the bag are strings.
-If you have encoded data like JSON then you may want to map a decoding or load function across the bag:
+If you have encoded data like line-delimited JSON then you may want to map a decoding or load function across the bag:

 .. code-block:: python